RuairiDillon1/VLSI-vhdlProject/doc/test_signal_generator_report.md

 - describe what pwm, lfsr and uart is

 ## UART serial communication
+A universal asynchronous receiver/transmitter (UART) is a block of circuitry responsible for implementing serial communication.
+Essentially, the UART acts as an intermediary between parallel and serial interfaces.
+Communication between devices in this project is executed using UART.

 ## Pattern generator

 ## Pulse-width modulation
+Pulse width modulators are a vital and commonly found tool found in industry for control.
+It is significant due to the fact it allows a digital signal to control analog devices.

 ## Pseudo-random number generator (LFSR)